teelge/Shadowsocks-Server-byT/README.md

 ```
 ---

-## ⚠️ Make Sure that the TCP port That You Chose in the script is open by opening it on your router or server provider's network settings.
-Otherwise, you will not be able to connect to the server.!!!!
+## ⚠️ ‼️ Make Sure that the TCP port That You Chose in the script is open by opening it on your router or server provider's network settings.
+Otherwise, you will not be able to connect to the server.‼️

 ## check Status of The Server With This Command
 ```